KapilSoni129/Paryatan/README.md

 This project utilizes Expo for the frontend development.
 If you haven't installed Expo CLI, you can do so using the following command:

-###`npm install -g expo-cli`
+`npm install -g expo-cli`

 Environment Configuration
-Make sure to create an .env file in the project root and add the necessary environment variables, such as:
+Make sure to create a .env file in the project root and add the necessary environment variables, such as:

 env
 Copy code